“As a Product Manager, I have a responsibility to build products that delight all stakeholders.”

 Responsibilities of Solution Management

-Responsibilities include working with portfolio stakeholders, Customers, and ARTs to understand needs and build and prioritize the solution backlog.
-They have similar vision, roadmap, value stream Kanban, and solution demo activities as well.
+Solution Management plays a similar role to Product Management for large solutions, placing greater focus on capabilities instead of features.
+Responsibilities include working with portfolio stakeholders, customers, ARTs, and Solution Trains to understand needs and build and prioritize the solution backlog.
+They have a similar vision, roadmap, solution Kanban, and solution demo activities as well.